TodePond/TodePondDotCom/wikiblogarden/tadi-web/README.md

 # Tadi web

 The tadi web is a small and simple part of the normal web.
-It follows a tiny subset of the full web spec.
-This means that all tadi websites work in tadi browsers, as well as normal browsers.

-The spec is up to you!
-I trust you to decide what to use.

 ## Slippy mindset